r-barnes/Barnes2013-Depressions/README.md

 **Authors**: Richard Barnes, Clarence Lehman, David Mulla

 **Corresponding Author**: Richard Barnes (rbarnes@umn.edu)

+TODO: The following requires extensive revision as it has simply been copied from the Barnes2013-Flats README.md for use as a template.

 This repository contains a reference implementation of the algorithms presented in the manuscript above.
 These implementations were used in performing the